Every 35 seconds, someone chooses MORE THAN ^

 Coping with losing a pet

 Grief can be different for everyone.
-There’s no right or wrong way to experience it.
+There’s no right or wrong way to experience it, whether it is for a human or a furry companion.

 Give yourself space